 Follow up visits work to teach your kid how to exercise and have fun doing it, while also addressing their scoliosis.

-I know!
-It’s a lot.
-If you have any questions, just reach out to me!
+If you have any questions, just reach out to me.
 I’m here to help.

-I am certified through the Schroth-Barcelona Institute to implement the Schroth Method in treating and managing spinal deformities (scoliosis and kyphosis).
+I am certified through the Schroth-Barcelona Institute and Isico (the SEAS method) to manage and treat spinal deformities (scoliosis and kyphosis).
 Yes, I treat kyphosis too!

 The Schroth Method is a three-dimensional non-surgical treatment using scoliosis-specific exercises based on your curve pattern.
 This method also addresses sagittal plane disorders such as kyphosis.
 The Schroth Method includes manual and auto correction of spinal curves through elongation of the spine and expansion of the trunk from the inside out.
 The emphasis in treatment is to teach you how to expand your concavities (“weak side” or “weak point”) and reduce your prominences through breath, body awareness and stabilization strategies.
 The goal is for you to learn how to integrate your optimal corrected posture into your daily life.

-While adolescent idiopathic scoliosis and adult-onset scoliosis are entirely different, this approach can help to manage both conditions.
+While adolescent idiopathic scoliosis and adult-onset scoliosis are entirely different, both approaches can help to manage both conditions.
 The Schroth Method uses props and scoliosis specific exercises to activate and engage muscles that may have become inefficient through deformity.
-I am trained in the SEAS method.
-SEAS stands for The Scientific Exercise Approach to Scoliosis.
-The SEAS method does not rely on props, but teaches you how to optimize your posture through self correction strategies in various positions.
+The SEAS method is less about props and more about holding a correction with movement.
+Both have their advantages.
 Both approaches can be quite effective in managing pain, reducing dysfunction, and preventing surgery in many cases.